hitoshi-watase/sercrod/docs/reference/directives/ws-send.md

 - Optional `*ws-to` attribute:

-  - If present, its value is treated as a text template and resolved via Nablla’s text expansion logic.
+  - If present, its value is treated as a text template and resolved via Sercrod’s text expansion logic.
   - Internally, the directive uses:

     - `this._expand_text(toRaw, scope, work)`

-  - This supports the standard placeholder mechanisms (such as `%path.to.url%` or other configured `%...%` forms), as defined by Nablla’s `_expand_text`.
+  - This supports the standard placeholder mechanisms (such as `%path.to.url%` or other configured `%...%` forms), as defined by Sercrod’s `_expand_text`.

 - Target resolution logic: